 Each year, millions of tonnes of trash are dumped into the ocean, along with other pollutants, including chemicals from agriculture and fuel.
 The environmental damage done by humans greatly jeopardizes the future of life on Earth.
 Featured Conversationists in the panel Moving Mountains, Cleaning Oceans taking place on 20 November 2019 at the Reykjavik Global Forum – Women Leaders 2019, highlight responsibility and motivation as key elements on which to base any viable solution.

-Ameenah Gurib-Fakim, President of Mauritius (2015-2018), Member of CWWL, Veronica Delgadillo, Senator, Mexico WPL Ambassador, Mexico, Sonja Schenkel, Founder Paititi Lab, and Lana Popovic, President for Central & Eastern Europe, The Coca-Cola Company, looked at how can do our part to repair the damage done to ocean ecosystems by microplastics.
+Ameenah Gurib-Fakim, President of Mauritius (2015-2018), Member of CWWL, Veronica Delgadillo, Senator, Mexico WPL Ambassador, Mexico, Sonja Schenkel, Founder Paititi Lab, and Lana Popovic, President for Central & Eastern Europe, The Coca-Cola Company, looked at how each person can do its part to repair the damage done to ocean ecosystems by microplastics.
 Donna Leinwand Leger, Digital Media Leader & Former Managing Editor of USA Today moderated the session.

 “For too long we have taken dilution as being the solution for pollution,” says Gurib-Fakim and this has proven to be completely wrong.
-While some environmental damage is visible, such as turtles getting wrapped up in plastic, the dangers of microplastics is bigger yet unseen.
+While some environmental damage is visible, such as turtles getting wrapped up in plastic, the dangers of microplastics are bigger yet unseen.
 However, the consequences are apparent in the course of everyday life; plastic is found in the food people are eating and has been linked to many health problems as well as fertility issues.
-Even biodegradable plastic, is not the ultimate solution, it is indeed biodegradable but only on specific circumstances.
+Even biodegradable plastic is not the ultimate solution, it is indeed biodegradable but only on specific circumstances.

 Who is responsible?